curtcox/Viewer/todo/remove-user-fields-plan.md

 ## Progress

 - ✅ Export routes now rely on the global `get_exports` helper instead of the legacy `get_user_exports`, ensuring exports are globally visible.
+- ✅ Upload and search routes now call the global `get_*` helpers for servers, variables, secrets, uploads, and invocations so UI listings operate without user scoping.

 ## Remaining Steps